whoismanoj/Team6-Song_Recommedation_Project/README.md

 5. Understanding how to use Cosine Similarity to calculate the similarities of different songs by using the vectors for the song

 6. Learning how to use plotly.express to plot graphs to represent audio features and use it to intepret what the data means

+7. Learning how to use TfidfVectorizer to convert collection of raw documents to a matrix of TF-IDF features from various sources such as scikit-learn

 # References